Alcatraz19395/INFO670/README_A2.md

 ## Design and Purpose

 In thiws assignment, React Native app allows users to create and manage a grocery shopping list.
-It’s designed to be simple, intuitive, and mobile-friendly — perfect for users who want to keep track of what they need to buy on the go.
+It’s designed to be simple, intuitive, and mobile-friendly which is perfect for users who want to keep track of what they need to buy on the go.

 ---